 For this purpose, estrogen and progesterone must be administered either orally, vaginally, or in patches so that the endometrium reaches the appropriate thickness (7-10 mm) and becomes receptive.

 The embryo transfer to the recipient's uterine cavity will take place between 3 and 6 days after fertilization.
-The best quality embryo or embryos will be chosen for transfer and the rest will be vitrified for use in subsequent cycles, either to make another attempt in case pregnancy is not achieved in this one, or to have another child later.
+The best quality embryo or embryos will be chosen for transfer and the rest will be vitrified for use in subsequent cycles, either for another attempt in case pregnancy is not achieved in this one, or to have another child later.

 About 10-12 days after the embryo transfer, the levels of the hormone β-hCG are analyzed to find out whether or not pregnancy has been achieved.